souvikbaruah/Stock-Price-Interface/README.md

-# Stock-Price-Interface
-An interface with a stock price data feed.
+This is an interface with a stock price data feed written in Python3.
+[Task 1/4 of JPMorgan Chase & Co.Software Engineering Virtual Internship 2020]